grafana/agent/docs/sources/flow/reference/components/loki.process.md

 `source`   | `string`  | Name from extracted data to parse.
 If the key doesn't exist, a new entry is created.  |   | yes `template` | `string`  | Go template string to use.  |   | yes

 The template string can be any valid template that can be used by Go's `text/template`.
-Furthermore, it supports all functions from the [sprig package](http://masterminds.github.io/sprig/) as well as the following list of custom functions:
+It supports all functions from the [sprig package](http://masterminds.github.io/sprig/), as well as the following list of custom functions:
 ```
 ToLower, ToUpper, Replace, Trim, TrimLeftTrimRight, TrimPrefix, TrimSuffix, TrimSpace, Hash, Sha2Hash, regexReplaceAll, regexReplaceAllLiteral
 ```